Gagana1312/Salary_Prediction/README.md

 The notebook includes a custom implementation of linear regression in a LinearRegressionFromScratch class.
 You can adjust hyperparameters such as learning rate and epochs within the notebook.

 Evaluation
-The notebook calculates the R-squared value to evaluate the performance of the model on the test set.
+The notebook calculates the R-squared value, MSE, and RMSE to evaluate the model's performance on the test set.
 R-squared measures how well the model explains the variance in the target variable.